Civil Litigation Attorney

 • A demonstrated commitment to serving low-income populations, and preferably to serving criminalized populations as a public defender, civil rights attorney or Legal Services attorney

-• Membership in the District of Columbia Bar or eligibility to apply for admission to the D.C.
-Bar at the time you submit your application.
-See D.C.
-Court of Appeals Rule 46(b)(1).
-D.C.
-Bar membership or eligibility to apply for admission to the D.C.
-Bar should be specifically addressed in the cover letter.
+Membership in the District of Columbia Bar or eligibility to practice pursuant to either D.C.
+Court of Appeals Rule 49(c)(8) or 49(c)(9)(B).
+Bar membership and eligibility to practice in D.C. should be specifically addressed in the cover letter.
+Successful applicants are required to make a three-year commitment to the Civil Legal Services Division.

 Preferred Qualifications: